ory/sdk/clients/client/go/docs/NormalizedProjectRevision.md

 `func (o *NormalizedProjectRevision) UnsetKratosOauth2ProviderHeaders()`

 UnsetKratosOauth2ProviderHeaders ensures that no value is present for KratosOauth2ProviderHeaders, not even an explicit nil
+### GetKratosOauth2ProviderOverrideReturnTo

+`func (o *NormalizedProjectRevision) GetKratosOauth2ProviderOverrideReturnTo() bool`

+GetKratosOauth2ProviderOverrideReturnTo returns the KratosOauth2ProviderOverrideReturnTo field if non-nil, zero value otherwise.

+### GetKratosOauth2ProviderOverrideReturnToOk

+`func (o *NormalizedProjectRevision) GetKratosOauth2ProviderOverrideReturnToOk() (*bool, bool)`

+GetKratosOauth2ProviderOverrideReturnToOk returns a tuple with the KratosOauth2ProviderOverrideReturnTo field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetKratosOauth2ProviderOverrideReturnTo

+`func (o *NormalizedProjectRevision) SetKratosOauth2ProviderOverrideReturnTo(v bool)`

+SetKratosOauth2ProviderOverrideReturnTo sets KratosOauth2ProviderOverrideReturnTo field to given value.

+### HasKratosOauth2ProviderOverrideReturnTo

+`func (o *NormalizedProjectRevision) HasKratosOauth2ProviderOverrideReturnTo() bool`

+HasKratosOauth2ProviderOverrideReturnTo returns a boolean if a field has been set.

 ### GetKratosOauth2ProviderUrl

 `func (o *NormalizedProjectRevision) GetKratosOauth2ProviderUrl() string`